tokio-rs/tokio-rfcs/tokio-reform.md

 }
 ```

-This API should be used in functions like `block_until` that enter executors,
+This API should be used in functions like `block_on_all` that enter executors,
 i.e. that block until some future completes (or other event
 occurs).
-Consequently, nested uses of `block_until`, or uses within a thread
+Consequently, nested uses of `block_on_all`, or uses within a thread
 pool, will panic, alerting the user to a bug.

 Executors should publicly expose access to an `Enter` only during